awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-cli.md

 ## GetKeyPolicy: Get the key policy attached to a KMS key<a name="viewing-keys-get-key-policy"></a>

 The [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html) operation gets the key policy that is attached to the KMS key\.
 To identify the KMS key, use its key ID or key ARN\.
-You must also specify the policy name, which is always `default`\. \(If your output is difficult to read, add the `--output text` option to your command\.\)
+You must also specify the policy name, which is always `default`\. \(If your output is difficult to read, add the `--output text` option to your command\.\) `GetKeyPolicy` works only on KMS keys in the caller's account and Region\.

 For examples in multiple programming languages, see [Getting a key policy](programming-key-policies.md#get-policy)\.